-In the late 1940s to 1950s, there became concentrated efforts in the U.S. to wipe out tuberculosis.
-Curbside radiology vans sponsored by tuberculosis associations would service communities in performing x-ray exams.
-A national screen program emerged in 1950 by the Public Health Service’s Division of Tuberculosis.
-The efforts of the program resulted in 60 mobile units, each equipped with photofluorographic X-ray equipment that would travel across the country and perform free X-rays.
+In the late 1940s to 1950s, concentrated efforts were made in the U.S. to wipe out tuberculosis.
+Curbside radiology vans sponsored by tuberculosis associations serviced communities in performing x-ray exams.
+A national screening program emerged in 1950 from the Public Health Service’s Division of Tuberculosis.
+The efforts of the program resulted in 60 mobile units, each equipped with photofluorographic X-ray equipment that traveled across the country and performed free X-rays.
 X-rays were, at the time, seen and advertised as the most effective weapons against tuberculosis and the general public was encouraged to get yearly screening.
 Over 2 million chest X-ray examinations were performed throughout the country.
-Many states and counties would run their own programs to perform free x-rays in order to increase efforts against the rise of tuberculosis.
-Some would give out buttons or lapel cards that read, “I’ve Had a Chest X-Ray.
+Many states and counties ran their own programs to perform free x-rays in order to increase efforts against the rise of tuberculosis giving out buttons or lapel cards that read, “I’ve Had a Chest X-Ray.
 Have you?”
-The work would result in a discovery of large number of cases that were now treatable at home with the availability of isoniazid.
-Concerns over the use of x-rays emerged from findings that even small doses of radiation exposure would prove harmful, resulting in reduced use of x-rays for a time.
-States would go on to ban the use of x-rays on humans by anyone other than medical or dental personnel.
-By 1970 tuberculosis had declined to an extent that the disease was rarely discovered through x-rays, and the tuberculin skin test would become preferred and less expensive way of screening.
+The work resulted in a discovery of large number of cases that were now treatable at home with the availability of isoniazid.
+Concerns over the use of x-rays emerged from findings that even small doses of radiation exposure would prove harmful, which reduced use of x-rays for a time.
+States went on to ban the use of x-rays on humans by anyone other than medical or dental personnel.
+By 1970, tuberculosis had declined to an extent that the disease was rarely discovered through x-rays and the tuberculin skin test became preferred and less expensive way of screening.

 Mobile x-ray outfit slates extra time.
 (1958, February 20).
 The Dothan Eagle. https://www.newspapers.com/newspage/538772635